Biography

 McFarlane has exhibited in Atlanta, Baltimore, New Orleans, New York, Des Plaines, Kansas City, London, and in various cities in South Florida.
 Her writing was published in an issue of Girls Get Busy, a UK zine about feminist artists.
 McFarlane’s work was in SELECT Art Fair in 2014 and in a segment of the Real Housewives of New York.
 McFarlane was a guest artist on ARTGirlTV in 2015.
 McFarlane was on a panel discussion about art and sexuality at the Beaver exhibition in New York, and in the Intersectionality show at the Museum of Contemporary Art in North Miami.
 The Self-Reflection show in New York, lead to McFarlane being covered in the Huffington Post and Vice.
 October 2016, McFarlane was shown in the Outer Space show in London, UK.
 In 2017, McFarlane’s video piece was chosen as a part of the 2017 Jamaica Biennial.
 Coco Dolle included McFarlane’s work in the Milk and Night/Black Mirror: 13 Artists exhibition at SPRING/BREAK Art Show in Times Square in New Year early 2017.
 Art511 Magazine named McFarlane one of the Top Ten NYC Artists Now in January 2019.
 McFarlane’s work was included in Beaver, the Exhibition in a Book; a collection of artists who delve into feminist perspectives on pornography, gender performance, and female sexual self-expression (published 2020).
 McFarlane was invited to participate in the AIM Biennial in 2020.

 McFarlane was invited to participate in an International Cultural Exchange with Diaspora Vibe Cultural Arts Incubator in 2019 and 2020.
-The trips to Belize (2019) and Guadeloupe (2020) included meeting with several artists, cultural institutions, and schools to discuss the ideas and issues faced in the Caribbean Diaspora and how it effects our cultural production.
+The trips to Belize (2019), Guadeloupe (2020), Panama (2021), and Suriname (2023) included meeting with several artists, cultural institutions, and schools to discuss the ideas and issues faced in the Caribbean Diaspora and how it effects our cultural production.

-McFarlane was one of 5 recipients of the DVCAI 2021 Artist Catalyst Award in December 2020.
+McFarlane was one of 5 recipients of the DVCAI Artist Catalyst Award in 2020 and 2023.
 This award provided unrestricted support for McFarlane’s practice.

 McFarlane spoke about the intersectional feminist ideas in her art at the UAAC (Universities Art Association of Canada) Conference in Quebec in 2019.